getian107/SuSiEx/README.md

 - CS_ID: ID of the credible set.

-- CS_LENGTH: size (number of SNPs) of the credible set.
+- CS_LENGTH: Size (number of SNPs) of the credible set.

-- CS_PURITY: purity of the credible set.
+- CS_PURITY: Purity of the credible set.

-- MAX_PIP: maximum posterior inclusion probability (PIP) in the credible set.
+- MAX_PIP: Maximum posterior inclusion probability (PIP) in the credible set.

 The `.cs` file contains the following columns: